Sebs69/Asus-ROG-Aml-Deep-Dive/Other/CPU0.md

 >
 > **Conclusion:** **Hypothesis is false.** `acpi.sys` connects the SCI using `IoConnectInterruptEx` with `CONNECT_LINE_BASED (Version = 2)` and does **not** pass a CPU affinity.
 The HAL resolves a **software** affinity (on my VM it ends up as `0x3`, so CPU0+CPU1).
 For **hardware**, the HAL programs the IOAPIC entry for the SCI (GSI/IRQ 9) to **Lowest-priority delivery** with a **Logical** destination mask that matches that set.
 >
 > It is **not** physically pinned to CPU 0, but it persistently lands there as a result of the Windows kernel's scheduling and power management policies.
-The hardware is configured for "lowest priority" delivery, which includes a fair, rotating arbitration mechanism to handle ties.
+The hardware is configured for "lowest priority" delivery, which includes a fair, rotating arbitration mechanism to handle ties [2].
 However, the Windows scheduler frequently parks other cores during idle periods, leaving CPU 0 as the only processor in a responsive state.
 This effectively eliminates any tie-breaking scenario and makes CPU 0 the de facto target for the interrupt.

 > This report documents the end-to-end methodology used to trace the behavior from software to hardware and to fulfill my curiosity about this.